linuxserver/pixelflux/README.md

 ## Example: Real-time H.264 Streaming with WebSockets

-A comprehensive example, `screen_to_browser.py`, is located in the `examples` directory of this repository.
-This script demonstrates real-time screen capture, H.264 encoding, and streaming via WebSockets.
+A comprehensive example, `screen_to_browser.py`, is located in the `example` directory of this repository.
+This script demonstrates robust, real-time screen capture, H.264 encoding, and streaming via WebSockets.
 It sets up:

-*   A WebSocket server to stream encoded H.264 stripes.
+*   An `asyncio`-based WebSocket server to stream encoded H.264 stripes.
 *   An HTTP server to serve a client-side HTML page for viewing the stream.
-*   The `pixelflux` module to perform the screen capture and encoding.
+*   The `pixelflux` module to perform the screen capture and encoding, with proper asynchronous shutdown logic to prevent deadlocks.

 **To run this example:**

-**Note:** This example assumes you are on a Linux host with a running X11 session and will only work from localhost unless https is added.
+**Note:** This example assumes you are on a Linux host with a running X11 session and will only work from localhost unless HTTPS is added.

-1. Navigate to the `examples` directory within the repository:
+1. First, ensure you have the `websockets` library installed (it is a dependency for the example, not the library itself):
     ```bash
-    cd examples
+    pip install websockets
     ```

-2. Execute the Python script:
+2. Navigate to the `example` directory within the repository:
     ```bash
+    cd example
+    ```
+3. Execute the Python script:
+    ```bash
     python3 screen_to_browser.py
     ```
-3. Open your web browser and go to the URL indicated by the script's output `http://localhost:9001` to view the live stream.
+4. Open your web browser and go to the URL indicated by the script's output (usually `http://localhost:9001/index.html`) to view the live stream.

 ## License